astral-sh/ruff/crates/red_knot_test/README.md

 diagnostics in a particular location.
 But sometimes we will want to assert on the full diagnostic output of checking an embedded Python file.
 Or sometimes (see “incremental tests” below) we will want to assert on diagnostics in a file, without impacting the contents of that file by changing a comment in it.
-In these cases, a Python fenced code block in a test could be followed by a fenced code block with language `output`; this would contain the full diagnostic output for the preceding test file:
+In these cases, a Python code block in a test could be followed by a fenced code block with language `output`; this would contain the full diagnostic output for the preceding test
+file:

 ````markdown
 # full output